Blue-Beaker/mte_patches/README.md

 Fix outfitted tracks drops only the kit but not the track when destroyed.
 #### Replace Outfitted Track
 Allow track relayer to replace outfitted track.
+#### Item Loader/Unloader Optimization
+Optimize item loader/unloaders by moving many items at an interval, instead of moving one item every tick

 ### IndustrialCraft 2
 #### Mass Fabricator Stuck